How Effective Is Your Dry-Mist Solution?

 We have options at a fraction of that price!

-While the medical-grade disinfecting equipment, EPA approved solutions, General Liability (COVID Insurance), certified training, and personal protective gear are all expensive; Just know that business owners have options many options and we can help.
+While the medical-grade disinfecting equipment, EPA-approved solutions, General Liability (COVID Insurance), certified training, and personal protective gear are all expensive; Just know that business owners have options many options and we can help.

 What does it cost to disinfect a business or home in Santa Clarita for COVID?
 Disinfecting businesses or homes by an Insured and Certified Team, you can expect to pay between $0.33 cents to $0.71 per square foot.
-Prices are dependant on many factor and which service is used Halo Treatment (Indoor air and surfaces) or Electrostatic gun (touchpoints only), ceiling height (e.g. 8 ft,10 ft, or 20 ft) and amount of inventory/furniture needing disinfection and other factors (listed below).
+Prices are dependant on many factors and which service is used Halo Treatment (Indoor air and surfaces) or Electrostatic gun (touchpoints only), ceiling height (e.g. 8 ft,10 ft, or 20 ft), and amount of inventory/furniture needing disinfection and other factors (listed below).
 NOTE: Let us remember we are putting technicians in harm's way when decontamination a home or business that has tested positive for COVID-19.

 OTHER FACTORS THAT AFFECT UPPER OR LOWER RANGE

-1. Lower pricing is reserved for non-emergency services or for a "Touchpoint" contracts for daily, weekly, or monthly business disinfecting services.
+1. Lower pricing is reserved for non-emergency services or for "Touchpoint" contracts for daily, weekly, or monthly business disinfecting services.

 2. The option of the "Dry-Mist" Halo system for businesses that cannot have wet solutions applied to their inventory (for items such as clothes, paper, files, computers)

 3. Customers want to treat the air and surfaces at the same time.
 Processes that treat the interior air and surfaces use far more product/solution.
 The Halo dry mist solution is more effective than touchpoint services.

 4. Rush services requiring less than 24-hour notice from 7 PM to 7 AM would also be in that upper price range.
 We have a complete informative article on the topic here.